 9 Eco-Friendly Dorm Room Decorations & Supplies

-Green Dorm Supplies
+Green Dorm Supplies For Mindful Studying

 It’s a huge step to get to decorate your first space outside of your parent’s house.
 If you’re off to college this fall, that means your dorm room is going to become your safe haven.
 It’s your place for late-night studying, emotional journalling, and the first stepping stone in establishing how you live independently.

 When searching for all the necessary knick-knacks and supplies to make your dorm feel more at home, aim to create a space that is eco-conscious.
 Think small and minimalist—after all, the space will most likely not be large.
 Consider secondhand when you can; you’ll save money and give new life to old pieces.